keen/keen-tracking.js/docs/examples/react-redux-middleware/README.md

 This file has a lot going on, so here's a quick overview:

 1. Import the `keen-tracking` package and disable event logging when not in `production` mode.
 2. `EVENT_STREAM_NAME` can be customized to your liking.
-We recommend recording events to a single stream when instrumenting apps like this, and filtering queries on the `action.type` property (defined later).
+We recommend recording events to a single stream when instrumenting apps like this, and filtering queries on the `action.type` (or similar) property defined within your actions.
+3. `OMITTED_ACTIONS` allows you to omit noisy or trivial actions from being recorded.
-3. Define a `client` instance and enable logging when not in `production` mode.
+4. Define a `client` instance and enable logging when not in `production` mode.
 Events won't be recorded, since `Keen.disabled` is `true`, but you will still be able to see captured events logged out in the console.
-4. Use `client.extendEvents()` to define a baseline data model for every action/event that is recorded.
+5. Use `client.extendEvents()` to define a baseline data model for every action/event that is recorded.
-5. Define and export the actual middleware function where `action` and `state` data are captured.
+6. Define and export the actual middleware function where `action` and `state` data are captured.

 ```javascript
 import Keen from 'keen-tracking';